Blog Post

 On average, using video content has a significant positive impact on both open and reply rates.
 Teams that use video enjoy a 16% bump in open rates and a remarkable 26% increase in replies!
 Therefore, while you can expect even more significant gains by strategically timing and placing your content, you will, on average, benefit from at least giving video content a try.

-success of video in sales emails
+Success of videos in sales emails

 Time Your Emails for Better Engagement